jamesvillarrubia/stackpack/README.md

 ## Why?

 Every time I built a new mvp application, I was always copying and pasting the same deployment scripts.
 This essentially just bundles them all up into various templates so that the interface to the end user is very, very simple.
 This removes the need for a lot of devops for small projects, and get devops up and running for you.
 Cloudformation can do some of this, but that can be complicated or overkill.
-This is meant to be turn-key devops for small javascript project teams.
+This is meant to be turn-key devops for small javascript project teams that don't want to dig deep into the various configuration tools (Serverless, Cloudformation, etc.), but do want a uniform deployment flow.

 ## Templates